-• Deferred inflows of resources for pension activities - Reported in the government wide financial statement of net position, these deferred inflows reflect the results of differences between expected and actual actuarial experiences.
+- Deferred inflows of resources for unavailable revenues Reported only in the governmental funds balance sheet, unavailable revenues from property taxes arise under the modified accrual basis of accounting.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Deferred inflows of resources for pension activities Reported in the government wide financial statement of net position, these deferred inflows reflect the results of differences between expected and actual actuarial experiences.
 The other pension related deferred outflows will be amortized over 5.52 years or the expected remaining service lives of all employees (active and inactive employees) that are provided with pensions through the pension plan.